ambengers/laravel-query-filter/README.md

 ## Sorting

-This package offers sorting by default, following `field|direction` syntax, like so.
+This package also allows you to sort your models by following `field|direction` syntax, like so.

 ```php
 /** Sorting */